dymax-jp/kodi-install/README.md

 ## Compile and installing Kodi for the first time ##

-First you need to install the build dependencies required to compile Kodi.
-As `root` execute:
+First you need to install the build dependencies required to compile Kodi:
 ```
-# cd /home/kodi/Kodi-Install/
+# cd /home/$USER/kodi/Kodi-Install/
-# ./install-build-dependencies-kubuntu-noble.sh
+# sudo ./install-build-dependencies-kubuntu-noble.sh
 ```

-As the `kodi` user, the Kodi build directory needs to be configured before compilation:
+The Kodi build directory needs to be configured before compilation:
 ```
-$ cd /home/kodi/Kodi-Install/
+$ cd /home/$USER/kodi/Kodi-Install/
 $ ./configure-kodi.sh
 ```